jerardalcao/Alcaonting-CC/README.md

-# alcaonting
+# Alcaonting CC
- Accounting system made by the Alcaos.
+ Accounting system made by the Alcaos. <br>
  This is a credit card monitoring web app.